 - To provide information and communication between the members for the betterment of all members.

 As a member of RPOAC you will be eligible to utilize any of numerous insurance plans and benefits.
 Please explore our website to see what we have to offer.
-We encourage you to print out and complete a membership application form along with a check, and send it to the address on the application form to become a member of RPOAC.
+We encourage you to complete the online membership application form along with your online credit card payment for dues to become a member of RPOAC.

 Thank you for your attention and please contact us at 1-800-743-7622 if you have further questions or need additional information.

 We have received notification from Cindy Calderon, President of the Silicon Valley FOP Lodge 52 regarding Chris Hardin, one of their members, who is battling a brain tumor.
 A GoFundMe page has been set up for him and any donations are greatly appreciated.
 Thank you!